redquixote/porta/README.md

 The most simple Holdings Portfolio command line with a Plugin system.

 Features:
+- Few lines, simple code, easy to audit (1 min).
+(Don't give your data to anyone)
 - simple simple plugins
 - caches requests using request_cache